 Identity theft and refund fraud concerns

-Identity theft and refund fraud continue to be significant challenges for the IRS and taxpayers alike.
+Identity theft and refund fraud continue to be significant challenges for the IRS and businesses alike.
 Fraudsters may attempt to file false tax returns using stolen personal information to claim fraudulent refunds.
 To combat this issue, the IRS employs sophisticated fraud detection measures, which can sometimes delay legitimate refunds as the agency thoroughly verifies taxpayer identities.

-Taxpayers who suspect that they may have become victims of identity theft or refund fraud should take immediate action.
+Businesses who suspect that they may have become victims of identity theft or refund fraud should take immediate action.
 This includes reporting the issue to the IRS and completing Form 14039, Identity Theft Affidavit.
 The IRS has dedicated support for victims of identity theft to help resolve their cases and ensure the processing of legitimate refunds.

 How to address refund issues with the IRS